 Once the Allowed Amount of your Tort Claim is established, the gross amount of your settlement (the "Gross Settlement Amount") will be determined.
-Because the total amount of the Tort Claims in Category A exceeds the total amount of money in Fund A, the Trust will be unable to pay you the full Allowed Amount of your Tort Claim.
+Because the total amount of the Tort Claims in Category D exceeds the total amount of money in Fund D, the Trust will be unable to pay you the full Allowed Amount of your Tort Claim.
 Instead, you will receive a percentage of your Tort Claim as your Gross Settlement Amount.
-The Trust will calculate the amount of your Gross Settlement Amount by multiplying the Allowed Amount of your Tort Claim by the payment percentage applicable to the Category A Claims.
-This percentage is called the Fund A Payment Percentage.
-The same percentage applies to all Tort Claims in Category A.
+The Trust will calculate the amount of your Gross Settlement Amount by multiplying the Allowed Amount of your Tort Claims in Category D.

-The initial Fund A Payment Percentage will based on the amount of money the Trust currently has.
+The initial Fund D Payment Percentage will be based on the amount of money the Trust currently has.
 As mentioned above in the section titled, "The Funding and Structure of the Trust," the Trust may receive additional money in the future from the Anadarko Litigation and from claims the Trust has against certain insurance policies.
-In that event, the Fund A Payment Percentage would increase, and you would receive a supplemental payment on your Tort Claim.
+In that event, the Fund D Payment Percentage would increase, and you would receive a supplemental payment on your Tort Claim.
 The amount of the supplemental payment would be the difference between the original amount paid and the amount that would have been paid had the newly established payment percentage applied in determining the prior payment.

 To see how these calculations work in practice, please consider the following example.
-Claimant John Doe is asserting a Category A Asbestos Claim for mesothelioma.
-The Scheduled Value for his Tort Claim is \$250,000.
-If John Doe accepts the Scheduled Value, the Allowed Amount of his Tort Claim would be \$250,000.
-Because the Tort Claim John Doe is asserting is a Category A Claim, the Allowed Amount of his Tort Claim would be multiplied by the Fund A Payment Percentage to determine his Gross Settlement Amount.
-If the initial Fund A Payment Percentage were one percent, John Doe's Gross Settlement Amount would be \$2,500.
+Claimant John Doe is asserting a Category D Non-Asbestos Toxic Exposure Claim for lung cancer caused by exposure to creosote.
+The Scheduled Value for his Tort Claim is \$700,000.
+If John Doe accepts the Scheduled Value, the Allowed Amount of his Tort Claim would be \$700,000.
+Because the Tort Claim John Doe is asserting is a Category D Claim, the Allowed Amount of his Tort Claim would be multiplied by the Fund D Payment Percentage to determine his Gross Settlement Amount.
+If the initial Fund D Payment Percentage were one percent, John Doe's Gross Settlement Amount would be \$7,000.

-If the Trust were later to receive additional funds from the Anadarko Litigation or its claims against the insurance policies, then the Fund A Payment Percentage would increase, and John Doe would receive an additional distribution.
-For example, if these recoveries were large enough for the Fund A Payment Percentage to be increased to 10%, John Doe would receive a supplemental distribution of \$22,500, which is the difference between the Gross Settlement Amount multiplied by the initial Fund A Payment Percentage and the Gross Settlement Amount multiplied by the new Fund A Payment Percentage.
+If the Trust were later to receive additional funds from the Anadarko Litigation or its claims against the insurance policies, then the Fund D Payment Percentage would increase, and John Doe would receive an additional distribution.
+For example, if these recoveries were large enough for the Fund D Payment Percentage to be increased to 10%, John Doe would receive a supplemental distribution of \$69,000, which is the difference between the Gross Settlement Amount multiplied by the initial Fund D Payment Percentage and the Gross Settlement Amount multiplied by the new Fund D Payment Percentage.